pimarc/pms50-gns530/readme.md

 There are also some limitations on removing waypoints.
 You cannot remove a procedure waypoint.
 The current leg waypoint can be removed only if you are not in autopilot NAV mode.

 For this workaround, I'm completely rebuilding the flight plan while inserting a waypoint.
 Although not necessary, I recommend to switch to HDG mode before inserting a waypoint.

+## METAR
+The METAR data is available as second AUX page.

+Before using it, you must configure:
+- Please first subscribe to https://account.avwx.rest/ (it's free) and get an API token.
+- Copy this token in the "metar_avwx_token" entry of your config.json file (see above).

+The METAR page provides a menu to get your origin or destination METARs in a fast way.

+You can also select any airport.
+Selecting an airport can be done directly from the METAR page but also from the map page in cursor mode or from the flight plan (ENT key).

+The METAR data is a real information taken from METAR stations.
+The result may differ from the in game weather following your configuration.
+This is relevant only if you play in live weather.